 Cognitive Load Theory (CLT)

-Germane cognitive load can be managed with structured tasks, research suggests.
+Research suggests that teachers can manage germane cognitive load with structured tasks.
 Teachers should structure tasks carefully (Sweller, 1988).
-This prevents learners from experiencing cognitive overload with open-ended prompts (Clark, Nguyen, & Sweller, 2006).
+This helps prevent cognitive overload when learners face open-ended prompts (Clark, Nguyen, & Sweller, 2006).

 Desirable Difficulties

-Bjork (1994) found harder learning tasks, with more errors initially, improve retention longer term.
+Bjork (1994) argued that certain 'desirable difficulties' can impair short-term performance while improving long-term retention and transfer.
 This focuses the learner's effort on new concepts, not recalling basic facts.

 The 2x2 Learning Matrix: Why Failing is Productive infographic for teachers